escortcvh/gohugo-theme-ananke/content/products/grey.md

 PROBAC GWT beneficial bacteria are selected for their by-product, which is odourless CO2.

-By predominating the field and banishing unwanted bacteria and pathogens, no bad smell is emitted or experienced, producing relatively clean water that remains odour free and safe for re-use for irrigating or toilet flushing, for up to 3-4 days, by which time it should be used.
+By predominating the field and banishing unwanted bacteria and pathogens, no bad smell is emitted or experienced, producing relatively clean water that remains odour free and safe for re-use for garden and lawn irrigating or toilet flushing, for up to 3-4 days, by which time it should be used.

 NOTE: PROBAC beneficial bacteria are Category 1 Micro-organisms in the same class as medicinal probiotics, and are harmless to humans and animals for dermal contact, inhalation and ingestion.